Updated: Dec 18, 2021

 Planning goals and fulfilling them is essential, but when it comes time to perform, time to create, you must entirely switch to living in the moment.

 The views, the money, the sponsors, the critics, the audience, all of that, forget it.
-If you make what you to want to make, what compels you, then your labor will become your sweetest fruit.
+If you create what compels you, then your labor will become your sweetest fruit.
 If you accomplish this, you will be able to cope with your mistakes and maintain your happiness.

 Mindset is Everything